dcramer/panelkit/README.md

 : Required by some tiles, this will couple the state of the tile to the given entity.

+`icons`

+: Optional mapping of icons to react to state changes.

 `icon`

-: Optional icon component to override the default.
+: Optional icon component to override the default (and the fallback when no other icon is available).

 ### AlarmTile